spdx/spdx-3-model/model/Core/Datatypes/SemVer.md

 ## Description

-The semantic version is a string that is following the specification of [Semantic Versioning 2.0.0](https://semver.org/).
+A semantic version is a string that is following the specification of [Semantic Versioning 2.0.0](https://semver.org/).

 ## Metadata

 - name: SemVer
-- SubclassOf: xsd:string

-## Properties

 ## Format